 This sort of reality mining raises a whole new set of privacy and ethics issues that have to be balanced with its social benefits.
 Services will likely only be opt-in and analyze aggregated data to maintain anonymity.
 Google’s Latitude service includes a “memory leak” to remedy privacy concerns.
 Pentland said in an interview with MIT’s Technology Review, “The people making policies don’t know what is possible, and they don’t necessarily make policies that are in our best interest. … These capabilities are coming, but we have to come to a new deal.
 It doesn’t do any good to stick your head in the sand about it.”

 Location awareness will help news become more relevant to users without any user input needed.
-Possibilities exist for journalism at many levels
+Possibilities exist for journalism at many levels.
+Imagine:

-ews alerts sent to people based on their location, for example, when an underground explosion in San Francisco’s Tenderloin caused a power outage for 8,600 residents in June 2009.
+News alerts sent to people based on their location, for example, when an underground explosion in San Francisco’s Tenderloin caused a power outage for 8,600 residents in June 2009.

-sers scanning products for price comparison and getting news about a company, a health issue or consumer safety.
+Users scanning products for price comparison and getting news about a company, a health issue or consumer safety.

-n immediate call for volunteers that reach people who happen to be nearby.
+An immediate call for volunteers that reach people who happen to be nearby.

-network of users that enable media outlets to find a trusted source for a breaking news story in a specific area (e.g. Kansas tornado).
+A network of users that enable media outlets to find a trusted source for a breaking news story in a specific area (e.g. Kansas tornado).

-he ability to send news about the Dali Lama to users who have travelled to Tibet.
+The ability to send news about the Dali Lama to users who have travelled to Tibet.

-sers receiving news based on their friends’ locations? (e.g. New York on 9/11, New Orleans in August 2005).
+Users receiving news based on their friends’ locations? (e.g. New York on 9/11, New Orleans in August 2005).

 Social reading